 Ethanol Gas and Generators: Why It Causes Problems and How to Reduce Risk

-Most gasoline sold today contains ethanol, a renewable alcohol additive designed for automotive engines.
-While modern vehicles are built to handle ethanol‑blended fuel, portable generators are far more sensitive to its effects—especially when fuel sits unused between outages.
+Most gasoline sold today contains ethanol, a renewable alcohol additive blended into fuel for automotive use.
+While modern vehicles are built to tolerate ethanol blends more effectively, portable generators and other small engines are much more sensitive—especially when the fuel remains in the system for weeks or months between uses.

 What Ethanol Is and Why It’s Used in Gasoline